Critics say IG’s report let FAA off the hook in certification of Boeing’s flawed 737 MAX

 Congressional leaders who have been holding hearings on the MAX crashes focused on what can be done to strengthen the FAA’s role.

-Senator Maria Cantwell (D – Wash.) said the report “confirms that the FAA must be strong, independent, and transparent in order to keep the flying public safe.”
+Sen. Maria Cantwell (D-Wash.) said the report “confirms that the FAA must be strong, independent, and transparent in order to keep the flying public safe.”

-Cantwell, the ranking member on the Senate Commerce Committee that’s been investigating the MAX crashes, recently joined with Commerce Chairman Senator Roger Wicker (R – Miss.) to propose legislation that tightens controls on how the FAA delegates oversight work to manufacturers.
+Cantwell, the ranking member on the Senate Commerce Committee that’s been investigating the MAX crashes, recently joined with Commerce Chairman Sen. Roger Wicker (R-Miss.) to propose legislation that tightens controls on how the FAA delegates oversight work to manufacturers.

 “The FAA should not defend the status quo,” Cantwell said, adding that the reforms proposed are needed to “put the FAA back in the driver’s seat and make clear that safety is job one.”

-Rep. Peter DeFazio (D – Ore.), chair of the U.S. House Committee on Transportation, said the IG report “reinforces some of the findings of our Committee’s ongoing investigation, which has revealed a number of disturbing patterns, including Boeing’s efforts to conceal critical information from regulators in its rush to get the MAX to market.”
+Rep. Peter DeFazio (D-Ore.), chair of the U.S. House Committee on Transportation, said the IG report “reinforces some of the findings of our Committee’s ongoing investigation, which has revealed a number of disturbing patterns, including Boeing’s efforts to conceal critical information from regulators in its rush to get the MAX to market.”

 DeFazio said the final report of his committee’s investigation will be released soon and that he’ll also introduce legislation.